collingeorge/Breast-Reconstruction-Anesthesia-Protocol/03_Anesthesia_Protocols/Protocol_2_OFIA_BlockFree.md

 - Earlier opioid rescue (small titrated doses)
 - **OR transition to Protocol 3** for subsequent cases with this patient

+**Important:**
-**Important:** Escalation must account for cumulative sedative burden and emergence timing.
+- Escalation must account for cumulative sedative burden and emergence timing
+- **Most patients do well with standard Protocol 2 dosing plus rescue**; escalation reserved for refractory cases

 **Opioid rescue (examples)**
 | Phenotype | Hydromorphone dose | Interval | Monitoring |